-All school staff are made aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
-In most cases, multiple issues will overlap with one another.
+All school staff are made aware that abuse, neglect and safeguarding issues are rarely standalone events and cannot be covered by one definition or one label alone.
+In most cases, multiple issues will overlap with one another, therefore staff should always be vigilant and always raise any concerns with their DSL or deputy.